ricardo-reis-1970/dc.js/README.md

   3. my kidneys are great, but thanks anyway

 Each folder will, to the best of my capacity, be a self contained pod, with all the necessary code and either the data files or links to retreive them, typically in Github.
 By _necessary_ I don't mean JavaScript libraries, of course.
 I typically download them, in order to allow me to still work offline / on the road.
 I'll try and keep a commented CDN / original rep link, but no promises.

+This is my first Github rep. This is my first `.md` file.
+I'm still to learn how to upload stuff in here.
+Wish me luck.